codebytes/refactoring-your-identity/slides/Slides.md

 ---

-# Energy & Motivation Drain
+## Energy & Motivation Risks

-- Defensive “expert” posture burns cognitive budget
+- Maintaining an “expert only” posture burns cognitive budget
 - Monotony lowers curiosity & intrinsic reward loops
-- Lack of visible micro-progress stalls momentum
+- Missing visible progress signals stalls momentum
-- Burnout risk rises without context switching variety
+- Burnout risk rises without healthy context switching variety
 <!-- Speaker Notes: Human side: sustained motivation requires novelty + progress signals.
 Link to preventative maintenance for career energy. -->

 ---

-# AI Replacement Risk
+## AI Replacement Risk
-## What AI Does vs What You Should Do
+**What AI Does vs What You Should Do**

-- AI is getting fast at routine code in popular stacks
+- Recognize AI acceleration on routine popular‑stack code
-- Raw speed in one framework is no longer a moat
+- Stop relying on raw single‑stack speed as a moat
-- Your edge: define the real problem before typing code
+- Define the real problem before typing any code
 - Surface constraints & risks early (latency, cost, ops, security)
 - Say “no / not yet” to extra services, libraries, abstractions
 - Record decisions (problem, options, criteria, choice, rejected alternatives)
-- Sample new paradigms now so you can judge fit quickly
+- Sample new paradigms early to judge fit quickly
 <!-- Speaker Notes: Keep it plain: AI accelerates average implementation.
 Differentiation shifts to upstream problem clarity, early constraint/risk detection, and disciplined non-adoption.
 Emphasize: senior judgment = deciding *not* to add tech.
 Prompt: This week, replace one auto-build impulse with a short decision record capturing a clear “not now.” -->

 ---

-# Behavioral Patterns & Triggers
+## Behavioral Patterns & Triggers
 ### Recognizing the Reflexes Before Changing Them
 <!-- Speaker Notes: Pivot from cost awareness to diagnostic mode: name the triggers and anti-patterns so they become observable and interruptible.
 Encourage note-taking of personal matches. -->